OracleNine/Renaissance/README.md

 `REN_DB_PORT` is the database port, default for postgresql is 5432.
 4. On some systems, you may have to give permission to your machine to make the `entrypoint.sh` script executable.
 ```
+cd server
 chmod +x ./entrypoint.sh
 ```
 5. Start the server with docker.
+Execute this command in the root directory, the same folder that `docker-compose.yml` is located in.
 ```
 docker compose up
 ```